ZKTKZ/shopify-challenge-2021/README.md

 # README

 ## Introduction
 This image repository was developed for the Shopify Summer 2021 Challenge.
-This was my first time using Rails.
+It enables users to upload images, search based on image features (auto tagging) and view all of their images.
+The app follows the MVC paradigm and was built with Ruby on Rails, which I learnt concurrently.
+User authentication is managed by Okta SSO, and Cloudinary is used as a CDN.

+## Getting Started
-## Design Decisions
+## Design

 - self-hosted a la Nextcloud.
 Hence, no access control.
 A demo app is set up on Heroku, which supports all types except local files.
 - image URL is sent in POST body; GET params is less secure
 - API versioning
-- pure backend. use Postman to hit endpoints. there is also a view option, but it is currently not secure. i should add some encryption.

 ## Improvements
-- finer access control e.g. with firebase, or nhouse system
+- more sophisticated access control markers
-- may add frontend widgets in future with JS, for enhanced UX
-- security eg. CRSF

-## Guides
+- move from sqlite to PG or something